 A Japanese selection named by Diana Reeck of Collector’s Nursery.
 Produces clusters of two-toned bright pink flowers.
 A narrow, deep cherry pink cup moves into lighter pink spurs subtended by darker sep-als.
 Bright white spur tips make for a lively color combination.
 Each full panicle of bright flowers arches gracefully out over the beautifully speckled spring foliage.
-10” high.
-Fall ship only. $25
+10” high. $25

 Epimedium x 'Hot Lips'

 An E. acuminatum hybrid with multi-toned flowers of hot pink with the long spurred petals being decidedly hotter than the broad sepals.
 Flower stems are tinged burgundy red.
 Long narrow foliage emerges a reddish pink.
 Given a bit of bright shade or moderate sun in the north, the plant can reach 20” high.
 Its bright blooms and bold foliage draws your eye from quite a distance. $22

 Another floriferous Japanese selection.
 Medium sized flowers cover this plant.
 Flowers have a lavender pink cup backed by a lighter pink and white sepals with pink edges and spurs that lighten toward the tips.
 Flowers are held on dark red pedicels.
 The small spring leaflets edged in a thin red line. $18

 Epimedium × ‘Kuki’ (Cc.
 050002)

 Heavy clusters of flowers dripping with deeply saturated color distin-guish this beautiful Japanese selection.
 Numerous full clusters of red-dish-purple flowers bloom against a background of fresh spring-green foliage.
 Each curved spur is tipped in white.
 A thin red line scribes the edge of each medium-sized new spring leaflet. $22

 Epimedium x 'Making Waves'